Kasvot Växt: í rokk: Background

-Kasvot Växt: í rokk (which translates to "face plant into rock") continues Phish's tradition of "musical costume" performances during their Halloween shows, which they had begun in 1994 with a performance of The Beatles' self-titled White Album in its entirety.
+Kasvot Växt: í rokk (which roughly translates to "face plant into rock") continues Phish's tradition of "musical costume" performances during their Halloween shows, which they had begun in 1994 with a performance of The Beatles' self-titled White Album in its entirety.
 While these performances were primarily known for Phish's covers of already existing albums, the band began to experiment with performing full albums of new material in this format.
 This set represents the third of four instances of new material appearing this way, following 2013's Wingsuit performance (which eventually evolved into their 2014 album Fuego), and their "cover" of the Disney spoken word album Chilling, Thrilling Sounds of the Haunted House, which consisted of new instrumental compositions sampling the original album.
 Phish later continued this trend with their 2021 performance of Get More Down, another album by a fictional band, the futuristic "Sci-Fi Soldier".

 The Kasvot Växt concept was created by Phish after the cancelation of their Curveball festival in August 2018.
-At the festival, the band had planned to perform a set of music credited to the fictional band The Sphere.
-However, the entire festival was canceled 24 hours before its opening due to flooding and water supply issues in the Watkins Glen area.
-Following the cancelation, guitarist Trey Anastasio came up with the idea for Kasvot Växt, and the band wrote the album's ten songs at his Vermont recording studio and rehearsal space The Barn.
+The festival was canceled 24 hours before its opening due to flooding and water supply issues in the Watkins Glen area.
+Following the cancelation, guitarist Trey Anastasio came up with the idea to create a fictional band for Phish to perform as on Halloween.
+The band was originally called the Sphere before being changed to Kasvot Växt.
+Phish wrote the album's ten songs at his Vermont recording studio and rehearsal space The Barn.

 Leading up to their October 31 concert, Phish created media referring to Kasvot Växt on various webpages to further the prank, including an AllMusic page that featured a biography of the band and an album review of í rokk, both written by Stephen Thomas Erlewine.
 The radio station WFMU published a blog post, backdated to January 14, 2005, which detailed the fictional band's history and presented í rokk as if it were a real obscure and hard-to-find album.
 Perfect Sound Forever also published an article, backdated to February 2006, with included a purported interview with Kasvot Växt band member Georg Guomundrson.

 The band used different equipment than usual to fit the aesthetic of the show, including guitarist Trey Anastasio's use of an Ed O'Brien Sustainer Stratocaster in place of his usual Languedoc hollow-body guitar.

 Phish's four MGM Grand concerts, including the Halloween show featuring the Kasvot Växt performance, were livestreamed in 4K resolution, which marked the first time that a major musical act had ever offered a 4K livestreaming option.